loki-veera/SoccerRobotPerception/README.md

 # SoccerRobotPerception
-Code for soccer robot perception (Detection and Segmentation)
+Detection of Goalpost, Ball, Robot and Segmentation of field and fieldlines with a two headed network.

 # Requirements
 1. PyTorch